West Bengal: Festivals

-Durga Puja is the biggest, most popular and widely celebrated festival in West Bengal.
-The five-day-long colourful Hindu festival includes intense celebration across the state.
+Durga Puja is the largest, most popular and widely celebrated festival in West Bengal.
+The five-day-long colourful Hindu festival features fiery celebrations across the state.
 Pandals are erected in various cities, towns, and villages throughout West Bengal.
-The city of Kolkata transforms Durga Puja.
-It is decked up in lighting decorations and thousands of colourful pandals are set up where effigies of the goddess Durga and her four children are displayed and worshipped.
-The idols of the goddess are brought in from Kumortuli, where idol-makers work throughout the year fashioning clay models of the goddess.
-Since independence in 1947, Durga Puja has slowly changed into more of a glamorous carnival than a religious festival.
+The city of Kolkata transforms at the time of Durga Puja.
+It is decked up in lighting decorations and thousands of colourful pandals are set up where effigies of the goddess Durga and her four children namely goddess Lakshmi, Saraswati, god Ganesha, and Kartikeya are displayed and worshipped.
+The idols of all the 5 deities are brought in from Kumortuli, where idol-makers work throughout the year to fashion its clay models.
+Since independence in 1947, Durga Puja has slowly changed into more of a glamorous carnival-like festival than a religious one.
 Today people of diverse religious and ethnic backgrounds partake in the festivities.
 On Vijayadashami, the last day of the festival, the effigies are paraded through the streets with riotous pageantry before being immersed into the rivers.

 Rath Yatra is a Hindu festival which celebrates Jagannath, a form of Krishna.
 It is celebrated with much fanfare in Kolkata as well as in rural Bengal.
 Images of Jagannath are set upon a chariot and pulled through the streets.